 i.e., Carpeted Area + Walled Area.

-Because the carpet area is typically 70% of the built-up area, calculating the RERA carpet area or using a RERA carpet area calculator is simple.
+Since the carpet area typically accounts for 70% of the built-up area, calculating the RERA carpet area or using a RERA carpet area calculator is straightforward.
 For example, if a property’s constructed size is 2000 square feet, the carpet area is 1400 square feet.

 Here are a few pointers to keep in mind while determining the carpet area:

-• If you’re getting a house loan, have the legal and technical appraisers go over the property for requirements.
+- If you’re getting a house loan, have the legal and technical appraisers review the property to ensure it meets the requirements.

-• Be cautious since a builder may give a higher price depending on the RERA carpet area; thus, bargain after comparing the pricing of comparable properties.
+- Be cautious, as a builder may offer a higher price depending on the RERA carpet area; therefore, bargain after comparing the pricing of comparable properties.

 The answer would be a definite, yes.
 And this is how it helps you save money:

-The RERA’s goal is to increase openness in the real estate industry and protect homebuyers’ interests.
+The RERA’s goal is to increase transparency in the real estate industry and protect the interests of homebuyers.
 RERA applies to all projects, which means that a builder must quote money based on the RERA carpet area.
 The regulator is assisting individuals in saving money; here’s an example:

 A builder offered a price of INR 60,00,000 for a three-bedroom property in May 2015.
-The price was calculated based on a flat’s super constructed area of 1500 sq. ft at a rate of INR 4,000 per sq. ft.
+The price was calculated based on a flat’s super-constructed area of 1,500 sq. ft. at a rate of INR 4,000 per sq. ft.
 The RERA regulations must be observed, and the price is based on the RERA carpet area.
 The RERA carpet area in this case is 1200 sq. ft, which includes a space enclosed by exterior walls, regions beneath service shafts, an exclusive balcony or veranda area, and an entire open terrace area.
 The size of the inner divider of the walls is also important.
-The price of a 3-BHK flat in RERA carpet area would be INR 48,00,000, implying that a person will lose INR 12 lakh because the price was estimated based on the super constructed space.
+The price of a 3-BHK flat in the RERA carpet area would be INR 48,00,000, implying that a person will lose INR 12 lakh, as the price was estimated based on the super-constructed space.

 There have also been instances when a builder specifies a larger super built-up area—which is non-existent—for which a person must pay more property tax for the rest of their life.
-When purchasing a home, one must be cautious to ensure that the region is sufficiently protected.
+When purchasing a home, it is essential to be cautious and ensure that the region is adequately protected.

 What can I do in case of any Injustice Caused?

 If you have a complaint about a property builder or developer, you can contact RERA.
-You must lodge a complaint against a promoter, developer, or builder on a state RERA website or submit an application to the RERA office.
+You must lodge a complaint against a promoter, developer, or builder on a state RERA website or apply to the RERA office.
 A complaint will be resolved in 60 days from the time it is filed.

 Penalty Charged on the Builders/Developers for Furnishing of Wrong Information

 A punishment is imposed if a builder or developer gives false information about the size of an apartment or the price of a flat.
-If a developer provides any false information or commits any other violation, he shall be fined 5% of the project’s estimated cost under Section 61 of RERA Act 2016.
+If a developer provides any false information or commits any other violation, they shall be fined 5% of the project’s estimated cost, as per Section 61 of the RERA Act 2016.

 Frequently Asked Questions

-1. As per RERA, what is saleable area?
+- As per RERA, what is the saleable area?

-The super built-up area of an apartment with useable space is referred to as the saleable area.
+The super built-up area of an apartment, excluding unusable space, is referred to as the saleable area.

-1. What happens if a builder is not providing their customer the promised carpet area?
+- What happens if a builder fails to provide their customer with the promised carpet area?

 The inside walls of the home are covered by the RERA carpet area, which includes the bedroom, dining room, kitchen, dressing room, study, balconies, and staircase.